jgregori/Bb_rest_helper/README.md

     deactivate
     ```

-2. **Install the Bb_rest_helper package from PYPI (using PIP).** To do this, simply use the PIP command or PIP3, depending
-   on how your python  was installed.
+2. **Install the Bb_rest_helper package from PYPI (using PIP).** To do this, simply use the PIP command or PIP3, depending on how your python  was installed.
    ```
-   pip3 install Bb_rest_helper
+   pip3 install Bb-rest-helper
    ```

 # USAGE.